find-joyjotter/jotterjoy-docu/README.md

 ## Conclusion

-With the Jotterjoy plugin, you can significantly enhance your note-taking experience in Obsidian by leveraging advanced AI features.
+With the JotterJoy plugin, you can significantly enhance your note-taking experience in Obsidian by leveraging advanced AI features.
 Follow the steps outlined in this README to install, configure, and start using the plugin effectively.
-For more information, visit the [Jotterjoy repository](https://github.com/elevenyellow/JotterJoy-Obsidian-Plugin) on GitHub.
+For more information, visit the [JotterJoy repository](https://github.com/elevenyellow/JotterJoy-Obsidian-Plugin) on GitHub.

 ## License